 Sacred Blue Cenote at Ik’kil allows you to immerse yourself in waters once only accessible by Mayan kings.
 Surrounded by trees and lush vegetation falling like waterfalls you’ll find yourself in 131 feet of crystal clear waters, ideal for swimming and admiring goldfish, catfish, even small turtles.

-La Casona is an 18th-century colonial mansion once owned by a governor of Yucatan, General José Iturralde Traconis.
-Here past splendor is combined with the mixture of flavors of the present as guests are invited to admire its architecture and culinary delights of pre-Hispanic ingredients such as corn, achiote, pumpkin seeds and habanero chile, with those brought from distant lands like garlic, pork, chicken, and almonds.
+La Casona is an 18th-century colonial mansion once owned by a governor of Yucatan, General José Iturralde Draconis.
+Here past splendour is combined with the mixture of flavours of the present as guests are invited to admire its architecture and culinary delights of pre-Hispanic ingredients such as corn, achiote, pumpkin seeds and habanero chile, with those brought from distant lands like garlic, pork, chicken, and almonds.

 What Can Kids do?

 Little kids can learn about Mexican culture as they enjoy a wide array of activities that have been specially designed to let their imagination and creativity run free.
 There is a Kid Zone for younger kids and a teenager zone for older kids.
 So, you can sit back and get some much needed you time.
 There is also a place for teens to hang out and a kid’s only pool.

 What’s Casa Fuego all about?
 The adults-only section of the resort

 Casa Fuego is a seaside building with a rooftop bar designed for adults only.
 This means no kids around for those looking for peace and quiet.

 Let’s talk about dining!